-This course will run as an asynchronous course which means that all content will be deliverd online.
+This course will run as an hybrid section which means that we will meet some weeks in-person on Wednesday from 5:45 - 7:20 and on other weeks, the course will be asynchronous.
 Please check the syllabus for a preliminary schedule which we will keep.
+If there are emergencies or unforeseen events, updates will be posted on Blackboard and also emailed to your Hunter email account.
 Please make sure to monitor both - especially before class.
-Each week, you can expect to see recorded lab content, lab instructions and supplementary materials posted in your weekly folders.
-There will be zoom sessions - office hours - where you can drop-in with questions.
+Based on the week and the delivery mode, you can expect to see recorded lab content, lab instructions and supplementary materials.
+The live sessions will not be recorded.
+There will be zoom sessions - office hours 0 where you can drop-in with questions.
 I have been using Zoom for years (yes, I have been using it for both teaching and meeting with students since 2016) so I know the ins and outs of the system.

-You will need access to a computer, microphone and camera so that you can participate in any optional zoom sessions, classwork, etc. While you can use your phone for zoom, it is best to use a computer so that you can see the shared screen, your instructor and the rest of the class during any live office meetings.
+Besides our class meetings, you will need access to a computer, microphone and camera so that you can participate in the zoom sessions.
+While you can use your phone for zoom, it is best to use a computer so that you can see the shared screen, your instructor and the rest of the class during any live office meetings.
 I also recommend that you complete your assignments and lab quizzes, etc on a computer and not on a phone.
 If you have any questions regarding, zoom, Blackboard or any other tech questions - I recommend that you first reach out to me because I might be able to easily solve the issue.
 If I can't then we will find the person that the situation needs.
-You can also contact the student helpdesk via phone at (212) 650-3624 or email at studenthelpdesk@hunter.cuny.edu Please make sure that you have access to your Hunter email - and that you check it too; and to your CUNYfirst account by the first day of classes.
+You can also contact the student helpdesk via phone at (212) 650-3624 or email at studenthelpdesk@hunter.cuny.edu

+Please make sure that you have access to your Hunter email - and that you check it too; and to your CUNYfirst account by the first day of classes.